Featured Species: Magnificent Migrant Monarchs & Butterfly Wildscaping

 - As May was the month of migration, June is the month of mating and nesting.

 - Some of the long-distance migrants, such as the graceful Whimbrels that were seen in the Great Lakes area in late May are just arriving to their sub-Arctic and Arctic breeding habitats.
-Postel is a Whimbrel that gained a satellite transmitter while feeding in Virginia, and was still transmitting three years later (over 1100 days).
-Hope, tagged in 2009, transmitted for almost 1300 days, and four other birds transmitted through Spring of 2017.
+Postel is a Whimbrel that gained a satellite transmitter while feeding in Virginia in 2012, and was still transmitting three years later (over 1300 days).
+Hope, tagged in 2009, transmitted for almost 1300 days, and six other birds transmitted through Spring of 2017 or beyond, one into 2020.
 We can see their journeys north here.

 - Male songbirds are singing it up to establish and maintain a territory, and attract a mate.
 Bird song is at is best at the break of dawn, hence the term ‘dawn chorus’.
 Just before sunrise different species pipe up at different times, and from a previously quiet forest emerges a flurry of noise.
 Taking in a dawn chorus is a good spring ritual.
 To catch it in style, wake up early (~4:30am), and head outside with a head lamp, lawn chair, and thermos to enjoy the gradual crescendo and climax, which usually occurs 30 minutes before sunrise.